 On the contrary, one should not spend all of their time slaving on the paper.
 Work breaks are essential, as your brain needs time to recover and gain new energy.
 So, consider doing more sports activities during this time.

 The professionals say that when we exercise, new neurons emerge in our brain and this stimulates our creativity.
 So, if you feel like you are stuck on a particular point of your dissertation, take a few minutes to exercise and relax.

-Even though doing sports might be tiring, our body needs to switch from mental to physical activities from time to time for a better performance.
+Even though doing sports might be tiring, our body needs to switch from mental to physical activities from time to time for better performance.

 8. Be Ready to Spend Lots of Money on Printing:

-It is better if you have your own printer as if you print on a campus, it might cost you a fortune.
+It is better if you have your own printer as if you print on campus, it might cost you a fortune.
 You will have to redo it so many times that printing might become a separate point in your budget.

 All in all, we highly recommend students to be ready to print a lot or get a personal printer.
 Alternatively, always print on both sides, utilize used paper with printed information on one side only.
 It will save you a lot of money.